Skip to main content

 This is when a child wants to sit in front of the TV all day watching their favourite programs, cartoons, video games, and chatting with friends.
 The ability to hold back the urge of TV is always a challenge for them.
 Excessive screen time can also be when a child between the ages of 2 and 5-years of age spend over two hours daily on the screen.

-Dear parents, there is no doubt that one of the vital skills your child needs to thrive in life is self-control so, I’ll suggest you use your day-to-day activities, interactions and life to teach your child self- control that they can take into adulthood.
+Dear parents, there is no doubt that one of the vital skills your child needs to thrive in life is self-control so, I’ll suggest you use your day-to-day activities, interactions and life experiences to teach your child self- control that they can take into adulthood.

 Leave a Reply